YTKme/GDS/docs/_docs/ml/coursera/machine-learning-foundations-a-case-study-approach/week-5.md

 ![Figure 4: Co-Occurrence Matrix]({{ "/res/img/ml/coursera/machine-learning-foundations-a-case-study-approach/week-5/co-occurrence-matrix.svg" | prepend : "/" | prepend : site.baseurl | prepend : site.url }}){:class="img-fluid rounded mx-auto d-block"}

-So this bring it to the idea of <abbr data-toggle="tooltip" title="the fact of two or more things occurring together or simultaneously">co-occurrence</abbr> of purchase.
+So this bring it to the idea of <abbr data-bs-toggle="tooltip" title="the fact of two or more things occurring together or simultaneously">co-occurrence</abbr> of purchase.
 So for example, if someone was just on Amazon buying diapers, well there is probably lots of examples of people who bought diapers also bought baby wipes.
 So how to use this type of co-occurrence of purchases to make recommendations?